 One of the famous Seven Summits, and the highest peak in Europe, Mount Elbrus can be tackled from three different routes; South Route, North Route, or the Full Traverse.
 At 5,642m, Mount Elbrus is only climbed during the summer months but climbers can still face unpredictable weather conditions.
 A perfect climb for those wishing to gain introductory experience in ice and snow climbing, this peak is a great bridge between Kilimanjaro and more challenging mountains in the Himalayas.

 September - Altai Mountains, Mongolia

-Heading east, the Altai Mountains rise up on the border regions between Russia, Kazakhstan, Mongolia and China to form a remote wildness of rocky ridges, windswept forests and turquoise lakes.
-Taking in several of the Altai range peaks, September is best time to visit this region and our two week trek does not require any mountaineering, but rather plenty of hill walking through this unique corner of the world.
+Heading east, the Altai Mountains rise up on the border regions between Russia, Kazakhstan, Mongolia, and China to form a remote wildness of rocky ridges, windswept forests and turquoise lakes.
+Taking in several of the Altai range peaks, September is the best time to visit this region and our two-week trek does not require any mountaineering, but rather plenty of hill walking through this unique corner of the world.

 October - Mount Kailash, Tibet/China

 With a lower chance of snowfall and milder temperatures, October is the optimum time to visit the Tibetan Plateau.
 Trekking through ancient settlements to the famous Guge Kingdom, our climb to the summit of Mount Kailash at 5,630 is more than just an average mountain trek!

 November - Mount Meru, Tanzania

 Known as Kilimanjaro's little sister, Mount Meru is a challenging trek in it's own right, as well as a good acclimatisation trek for Kili.
 At 4,566m, climbers will get fantastic views of Kilimanjaro in November and December, and this time of year also provides a great chance to see the mass wildlife migrations from Kenya into the Serengeti National Park.

 December - Mount Kinabalu, Borneo Malaysia